FMS 1:18 FCX18 LC80 Toyota Land Cruiser 80 V2 RTR

 Trail Behaviour

-On the trail, the LC80 V2 delivers:
+On the trail, the LC80 V2 delivers the following:

 • Stable climbing characteristics